We have some global key/mouse shortcuts:

 PlayerInput_*override some navigation shortcuts, and allow to use player's inventory.

 There are also local inputs, local to a specific navigation instance,

 TPlayer uses it's own

-and overrides (most of) camera inputs with global
+and overrides (most of) navigation inputs with global

 PlayerInput_Xxx, so (most of) the